-Although our mission is about spirit and pursuit of consciousness, TYC is also a Native American Church.
+Although our mission is about spirit and the pursuit of consciousness, TYC is also a Native American Indigenous Church.
 We contribute to the world and our community by providing opportunities for the uplifting and education of individuals.
-In support of our mission, everyone on staff works hard.
+In support of our mission, everyone on the Staff works hard.
 Each contribution is necessary for the success of TYC.
-Signing on for a job with us means making a full commitment to a 30-40 hour work week .
-The work you do will consume much of your time and energy while here.
-Although your job assignment may not fit into your notion of a developmental experience, we suggest that you view your work life as your tailor made workshop and opportunity to work on yourself and your core issues in a supportive environment.
-There is much to be learned about communication, self-respect and responsibility as well as service in all work opportunities.
+Signing up to volunteer with us means fully committing to a 30-40 hour work week.
+Your work will consume much of your time and energy here.
+Although your job assignment may not fit into your notion of a developmental experience, we suggest that you view your work life as your tailor-made workshop and opportunity to work on yourself and your core issues in a supportive environment.
+There is much to be learned about communication, self-respect, responsibility, and service in all work opportunities.
 If you bring a positive attitude and a willingness to learn, you will get valuable life experience.

-Inner work is the journey of self examination and introspection.
-It challenges us to take responsibility for our own lives, to look deeply into our strengths and weaknesses, and to learn how to live in community with creativity, harmony, and humor.
-Joining the TYC staff is an excellent opportunity to pursue this kind of spiritual work in an active and practical way.
+Inner work is the journey of self-examination and introspection.
+It challenges us to take responsibility for our lives, look deeply into our strengths and weaknesses, and learn how to live in a community with creativity, harmony, and humor.
+Joining the TYC staff is an excellent opportunity to pursue this kind of spiritual work actively and practically.

-There is an impressive depth of feeling that occurs when hundreds of people gather together to live, work, and grow.
+An impressive depth of feeling occurs when hundreds of people gather together to live, work, and grow.
 But there are also many challenges.
-Living and working with others in close quarters over a period of several months an magnify personal issues and bring up questions about individual freedom.
+Living and working with others in close quarters over several months can magnify personal issues and raise questions about individual freedom.

 Education and development

-Though our staff education program we are committed to providing a curriculum that is meaningful, diverse, and stimulating.
+Through our staff education program, we are committed to providing a meaningful, diverse, and stimulating curriculum.
 The curriculum is designed to support your process of self-discovery.
+Topics include intense gardening and landscaping programs.
 During the season, several courses taught by respected faculty are available for you to select from.
-Topics include the intense gardening and landscaping programs.

-Picture yourself in a lovely rural setting in the beautiful West Florida countryside.
-You may find yourself engaged in fascinating conversations or debates with extraordinary persons.
-There are many diverse and practical opportunities for learning new skills and personal growth.
-Being at TYC can be an intense and demanding.
-The key is to seek and find harmony and balance in all of the experiences possible here.
+Picture yourself in a lovely rural setting in the beautiful Central Florida countryside.
+You may engage in fascinating conversations or debates with extraordinary persons.
+Many diverse and practical opportunities exist for learning new skills and personal growth.
+Being at TYC can be intense and demanding.
+The key is to seek and find harmony y and balance in all of the experiences possible here.

 Life and work here are rich informational and experiential resources, as are your fellow staff members.
-All staff members bring something valuable to share which results in a vital and diverse offering and exchange of talents and resources, talents, skills and information.
+All staff members bring something valuable to share, resulting in a vital and diverse offering and exchanging talents, resources, skills, and information.

 The staff community is many different things to different people.
-Everyone who comes here needs to take responsibility for his or her own experience and for helping to create the TYC community at large.
-Our staff are our day to day representatives of those principles which we most want to convey to our honored guests.
+Everyone who comes here needs to take responsibility for their own experience and for helping to create the TYC community at large.
+Our Staff is our day-to-day representatives of those principles we must want to convey to our honored guests.

 Jobs and Requirements

-Each day there are many tasks to be done to keep TYC running smoothly.
-The work itself is sometimes very basic and often strenuous, such as the jobs in maintenance, assisting or support in ceremony, permaculture, construction, landscaping and gardening, housekeeping, food service and luggage handling.
-There are also a number of jobs in administration.
-For these, we need staff with office, customer service, and / or retail experience.
+Each day, many tasks must be done to keep TYC running smoothly.
+The work itself is sometimes fundamental and often strenuous, such as the job in maintenance, assisting or support in the ceremony, permaculture, construction, landscaping and gardening, housekeeping, food service, and luggage handling.
+There are also several jobs in the administration.
+We need St ff with office, customer service, and retail experience.
 These positions require good communication skills and patience; some require computer literacy.
-In addition, we need first aid staff, as well as qualified people in a limited number of supervisory positions.
+In addition, we need first aid staff and qualified people in a limited number of supervisory positions.

-While many of our jobs are rudimentary, they provide valuable life skills for both the inexperienced and veteran worker.
-The team building, problem solving, and group dynamic processes learned will translate productively in many other situations.
+While many of our jobs are rudimentary, they provide inexperienced and veteran workers with valuable life skills.
+The team building, problem-solving, and dynamic group processes learned will translate productively in many other situations.

-If we can approach whatever task is assigned with the view that we’re making an offering of service to our guests and to each other, our work becomes more meaningful.
+If we can approach whatever task is assigned with the view that we’re offering service to our guests and each other, our work becomes more meaningful.

-Full-Time: 40 hours per week (usually five to 6 days) plus attendance at weekly department meetings.
+Full-Time: 40 hours per week (usually five to 6 days) plus attendance at regular department meetings.